Torticollis is a condition in which the neck muscles cause the head to turn or rotate to the side.

-- Taking medications such as the drug baclofen to reduce neck muscle contractions
+- Taking medicines such as baclofen to reduce neck muscle contractions.

 - Surgery of the spine might be needed when the torticollis is due to dislocated vertebrae.
 In some cases, surgery involves destroying some of the nerves in the neck muscles, or using brain stimulation.